2012 Planning and Budgeting Forum

 SHOW FULL BIO » Melody S. Bianchetto is the Associate Vice President for Finance at the University of Virginia.
 Her responsibilities include oversight of research administration, financial administration, and student financial services.
 In addition, she is sponsoring the implementation of a new managerial reporting/decision support environment and is co-sponsoring the effort to transform the financial planning approach at UVa.
 Prior to 2013, Melody served as the Assistant Vice President for Budgeting and Financial Planning, responsible for the development and budgetary oversight of UVa’s operating and capital budgets.
 Previously, Melody, a Certified Public Accountant, worked in public accounting with Ernst & Young in Washington, D.C. and at a small Charlottesville firm.
 She received a B.S. in Commerce from the University of Virginia and an M.B.A. from James Madison University.

-SHOW FULL BIO » Kent Chabotar became President and Professor of Political Science at Guilford College in Greensboro, North Carolina in 2002.
+SHOW FULL BIO » Kent Chabotar is President Emeritus and Professor of Political Science at Guilford College in Greensboro, North Carolina.
+From 2002 to 2014, he was President.
 Previously, Kent was Vice President for Finance and Administration and Treasurer and Senior Lecturer on Government at Bowdoin College.
 He has spent most of career as a faculty member at the Harvard Graduate School of Education, University of Massachusetts, and Michigan State University.
 Kent is on the governing boards of the National Association of Independent Colleges and Universities and Community Foundation of Greater Greensboro, and on the appeals committee of the Commission on Colleges of the Southern Association of Colleges and Schools, Recent publications include a book on Strategic Finance for the Association of Governing Boards of Universities and Colleges (2006) and book chapters on financial leadership in Smart Leadership for Higher Education in Difficult Times (2011) and financing change in Transforming Undergraduate Education (2012).
 Since 2008, Kent has spoken on the economic crisis at conferences and events sponsored by AGB as well as the American Council on Education, Council of Independent Colleges, Southern Association of Colleges and Schools, National Association of Independent Colleges and Universities, TIAA-CREF, College Board, and other higher education and nonprofit organizations.
 His commentaries on budget decision- making and campus communications in tough economic times have appeared in Inside Higher Ed (2009), Chronicle of Higher Education (2009, 2011), EDUCAUSE Review (2009), Change (2010), Trusteeship (2011), and Business Officer (2012) Kent holds a B.A. degree from Saint Francis University in Pennsylvania and M.P.A. and Ph.D. degrees in Public Administration from the Maxwell School at Syracuse University.

 College of Southern Nevada